Wednesday, 31 December 2014

 Ridge walking on Quinag

-We set off to climb Quinag today, looking forward to a sunny day promised by the weather forecast.
+Heather and Ewan have now left Lochinver, and the rest of us set off to climb Quinag today, looking forward to a sunny day promised by the weather forecast.
 As we approached the hill however, we saw that it was wreathed in low clouds, and wondered if we would see any view at all.
 As we made our way up the large stone slabs on the slopes the cloud lifted above us and by the time we reached the first summit the day was fine and sunny, and we had stunning views all around us of the beautiful mountains and lochs of Assynt.
 My favourite part of the day was walking along the narrow ridges between the tops of the hills before Cat and I descended from the bealach and the boys went on to the other two main summits.
 I gave Cat (and myself) a fright by stumbling and falling on a narrow part of the ridge and for a moment I really thought that I was going to tumble for hundreds of feet!
-I had to sit down for a minute to recover!
+I landed on my bottom on a rock just below the ridge but then the momentum made me continue falling downwards onto the next rock!
+I think that Cat was quite alarmed and I had to take a minute to recover!
 It was a good four and a half hour walk with about 700 metres of ascent, which is a lot for me.

 Sandwood Bay, Sunshine and Seafood